AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit10.md.txt

 **The Two Key Parts that every recursive method must have:**
 1. **Base Case** (Stopping Point)
 This is the condition where the method stops calling itself.
 Without it, the program would run forever (and crash).

-2. **Recursive Case** (The Work)
+3. **Recursive Case** (The Work)
-This is where the method:

-A small part of the problem 'calls' itself with a smaller input.
+This is where the method calls a small part of the problem within method itself with a smaller input.

 ***Example:*** **Factorial**